VictorAlbertos/RxCache/README.md

 Nevertheless, there are complete examples for [Android and Java projects](https://github.com/VictorAlbertos/RxCacheSamples).

+**Important**: Just to clarify, RxCache is not only a reading cache.
+You can perform adding, updating and deleting operations playing with `Evict` scopes.
+[In this discussion](https://github.com/VictorAlbertos/RxCache/issues/13#issuecomment-207124292) it's explained and shown with an example.

 ## Migrations

 RxCache provides a simple mechanism for handling migrations between releases.